 Silicones have evolved though.

-My advice if you like your hair products and the results better with silicones, use water and air soluble silicones if possible, and make clarifying part of your regular routine.
+My advice if you like your hair products and the results better with silicones, use water, air, and shampoo soluble silicones if possible, and make clarifying part of your regular routine.

 When silicones become a problem for your hair: